aplteam/Meddy/Docs/ReadMe.md

 **_Meddy_** is a simple 32-bit Markdown Windows-only editor written in Dyalog APL; it allows one to edit a Markdown file and to convert it into valid HTML5 by using MarkAPL; if you don't know what MarkAPL is refer to <https://github.com/aplteam/MarkAPL> for details.

-Meddy's main advantage is not its features, it's the fact that MarkAPL is used as converter: by using an editor which uses MarkAPL you can take advantage of the features that are MarkAPL specific.
+Meddy's main advantage is not its features, it's the fact that MarkAPL is used as converter: by using an editor which uses MarkAPL you can take advantage of the features that are specific to MarkAPL.

 The application was created with Dyalog 17.0 32 bit Unicode but is delivered as a stand-alone EXE, meaning that you don't need this version of Dyalog - or any version - in order to run it.